 No one likes bad reviews!

 Reviews can be a great way to promote your business.
 But when people leave bad reviews, it can do more harm to your business.
 Bad reviews are tough to take, but they're an inevitable part of doing business.
-However, consumers find that businesses that respond to reviews are 1.7x more trustworthy than those that don't.
+However, the studies of chatmeter show that consumers find that businesses that respond to reviews are 1.7x more trustworthy than those that don't.

 The only way to ensure your business isn't negatively impacted by reviews is to respond positively.
 Acknowledge the problem, apologize, and show the customer you're committed to fixing the problem.
 The best way to get the job done is to be authentic.

 As a business owner, you have tons of things to take care of.
 Honestly, amidst every little thing, you would’ve not noticed that you received a negative review.
 The longer you leave it on without a response, the more damage it’s going to do to your business

 As humans, we tend to make mistakes.
 What matters the most is how we correct them.
 The same applies when responding to negative reviews - approach negative reviews with an empathetic heart.
 Customers love being seen, heard, and acknowledged like humans, not just "customers."

 Nowadays, everyone relies on online reviews, whether small businesses or big brands.
 Hence, keeping your brand reputation by responding well to positive and negative reviews is important.
 Responding to reviews increases a brand's credibility by portraying good customer service and engagement.

 To be able to articulate and appropriately respond to negative reviews, you need to first understand a few certain types of reviewers.

 The Serial Complainer - They tend to leave bad reviews for almost all businesses they had an experience with, regardless of how it went.
 Such types of reviewers do it to seek attention and demand being heard.
 These are also the reviewers who affect your brand's mouth marketing.